alediez2048/3DayHealing-Landing/src/content/packages/2021-04-14-how-much-does-3-day-healing-cost.md

 **Breakfast, Lunch and Dinner are provided by us,** our team will take care of all cooking and cleaning at the event. **The food for the entire weekend is Vegan,** meaning we wont cook any food derived from animals or animal products. **If you have specific dietary restrictions we will accomodate separately.**

-For the Buffah Package you can expect a combination of the following activities

 * **Primordial Sound Meditation** (Mantra based from the Chopra Center)
 * **Gentle Restorative & Flow Yoga asana** – heart centered approach of moving your body with intention
 * **Inner Child Work** – Healing and connecting with your feelings as the *inner child*